What Does Familiar Mean on Indeed Assessment?

 Familiarity with a skill can mean different things to different people.
 It could be anything from a basic concept understanding to demonstrating competent execution proficiency.
 For example, someone who states they are ‘familiar’ with Microsoft Office may be able to use Word and Excel but not know how to build complex formulas or graphs in Excel.
 On the other hand, someone who says they are ‘very familiar with Microsoft Office may be able to manipulate procedures and data easily in Excel and create informative presentations using PowerPoint.

 When taking an Indeed assessment, applicants must remember that “Familiar” does not necessarily mean expert-level knowledge or proficiency and that it often means different levels of understanding for others.
-Be sure to understand and answer each question according to your level of experience and do not try and oversell yourself based on what you think the question is asking for!
+Be sure to understand and answer each question according to your experience level, and do not oversell yourself based on what you think the question is asking for!

 What does complete mean on Indeed Assessment?